 The bill, H.B.
-No. 1554, seeks to amend Chapter 752 of the Government Code by adding a new subchapter that prohibits governmental entities from using public funds to provide legal services for individuals who are unlawfully present in the United States.
+No. 1554, amends Chapter 752 of the Government Code by adding a new subchapter that prohibits governmental entities from using public funds to provide legal services for individuals who are unlawfully present in the United States.
 Specifically, it states that unless required by the U.S. Constitution, governmental entities cannot provide public money for legal services related to immigration proceedings for these individuals, nor can they seek reimbursement from the state for such services.

 Statutes affected: